 CAROL ROSE, MHDL

-Collegiate and Clinical Outreach
+Collegiate and Community Outreach Specialist

 Carol earned her Master’s in Counseling from UNC Charlotte.
 Her degree has taught her the importance of being a good listener and building a trusting relationship whether she is working with the individual asking for help, a family member, or a mental health professional.
 Carol believes that during a time of crisis, trust is paramount to find a good place to heal.

 Carol was the founding coordinator for The Collegiate Recovery Program at UNC Charlotte, a program offering support to students in early recovery, it was there that she developed her own trusting relationships with her community in order to grow the program.
 Carol also brings personal experience with addiction within her own family, which she shares to offer hope to families in need.
 Her personal experience allows her to empathize and explain the journey a family will take not only while at Red Oak, but beyond.
 Helping families find continued support within their community is a big part of Carol’s job as a Collegiate and Clinical Outreach Specialist.

 In her spare time, Carol enjoys watching old movies, spending time with her husband of 37 35 years, Marty and being proud of her two grown daughters and seeing them thrive.

 Kim Dupuis is a Licensed Professional Counselor Supervisor, Certified Employee Assistance Professional, and Substance Abuse Professional who earned her Master’s degree in Clinical Counseling and Psychology from Troy University.
 She brings over 19 years of mental health and substance abuse experience as a clinician and consultant.